Explore Bhaktapur: A historic city in Kathmandu Valley

-I have started my travel journey from Thamel to Bhaktapur.
-I have planned my travel route as Thamel to Changu Narayan temple, then back to Dattatreya Square, Nyatapola Temple, and Bhaktapur Durbar Square.
+From Thamel to Bhaktapur, where I started my trip.
+My trip goes from Thamel to the Changu Narayan temple, then back to Dattatreya Square, Nyatapola Temple, and Bhaktapur Durbar Square.

 Changu Narayan Temple